 As summer is just getting kicked off, this is the perfect time to enjoy many of the wonderful things that make Orlando a great place to visit.
 Firstly, there is plenty of beautiful natural landscape in the area.
 These seemingly endless tracts of land are perfect for hiking, biking, and having a peaceful Memorial Day picnic.
 West Orange Trail and Cross Seminole Trail are excellent places to explore.
 You can also float down a river in a tube at Kelly Park and go hang gliding at Wallaby Ranch.
 Your options are virtually endless in Orlando.

 The rich history of Orlando is also one of the things that make it a special place to enjoy Memorial Day Weekend.
-There are many amazing places for visitors to stay throughout the weekend that are sure to enhance the festivities.
+There are many amazing places for visitors to stay throughout Memorial Day in Orlando that are sure to enhance the festivities.
 Why not check out the many luxurious vacation rentals available from Tropical Escape Vacation Homes for your Orlando, Florida vacation?

 Top 5 Family Attractions in Orlando